 The other thing I have going right now is with my Mastermind group.
 They put together a challenge called, Come As You Will Be in 2023.
 They had us fill out goals across different areas of life: personal, professional, spiritual, financial, and in relationships.

 Now, my goal sheet is a mixture of the long-term and short-term goals I’m trying to reach.
 The way I do it isn’t right or wrong.
 It’s just a way of doing goals that feels right to me.
-I hope you will find a way the feels right to you.
+I hope you will find a way that feels right to you.

 The Reason You Should Set Goals

 Sure…you set goals so you can achieve them, but that is only part of the reason it’s important.
 It’s more about the journey you are on and where it takes you (and the person you become).
-Sometimes, you try to achieve things that are lofty and you don’t get what you set out to get.
+Sometimes, you try to achieve things that are lofty, and you don’t get what you set out to get.
 Other times, it takes you down a path that’s even better than you expected.

 Depending on your goals, you’ll have to learn new things, try different things, and change your mindset to get what you want.
 Personal development will naturally happen because it is required to become the person you want to be and have the life you want to have.